-- (2) A constable who is not of the rank required by subsection (1) may make a designation if he considers it necessary by reason of urgency. - (3) Where a constable makes a designation in reliance on subsection (2) he shall as soon as is reasonably practicable- - (a) make a written record of the time at which the designation was - ensure that a police officer of at least the rank of inspector is informed. - (4) An officer who is informed of a designation in accordance with subsection (3)(b)- - (a) shall confirm the designation or cancel it with effect from such time as he may direct; and - (b) shall, if he cancels the designation, make a written record of the cancellation and the reason for it. - 39.
-(1) A designation under section 37 has effect, subject to subsections (2) to Duration (5), during the period-
+- 38. (1) Subject to subsection (2), a designation under section 37 may only be made by an officer who is of at least the rank of inspector. - (2) A constable who is not of the rank required by subsection (1) may make a designation if he considers it necessary by reason of urgency. - (3) Where a constable makes a designation in reliance on subsection (2) he shall as soon as is reasonably practicable- - (a) make a written record of the time at which the designation was made; and - (b) ensure that a police officer of at least the rank of inspector is informed. - (4) An officer who is informed of a designation in accordance with subsection (3)(b)- - (a) shall confirm the designation or cancel it with effect from such time as he may direct; and - (b) shall, if he cancels the designation, make a written record of the cancellation and the reason for it.